Bhadra Fort

 Bhadra Fort is situated in the walled city area of Ahmedabad, India.
 It was built by Ahmad Shah I in 1411.
-With its well carved royal palaces, mosques, gates and open spaces, it was renovated in 2014 by the Amdavad Municipal Corporation (AMC) and the Archaeological Survey of India (ASI) as a cultural centre for the city.
+With its well-carved royal palaces, mosques, gates and open spaces, it was renovated in 2014 by the Amdavad Municipal Corporation (AMC) and the Archaeological Survey of India (ASI) as a cultural centre for the city.
+It was later controlled by the Mughal Empire, the Maratha Empire, and the British, who used the complex as a prison during the British Raj.

 Etymology

-It is believed the fort adopted the name Bhadra after a temple of Bhadra Kali, a form of Laxmi which was established during Maratha rule but a plaque near fort tells a different story:
+It is believed the fort adopted the name Bhadra after a temple of Bhadra Kali, a form of Laxmi which was established during Maratha rule but a plaque near the fort tells a different story: